What do you want to learn?

 When you’re running a small business, you will likely make daily trips to the post office or local UPS Store to send out the boxes you just packed.
 This will often require you having a car, printer, ink, and shipping account to purchase and print shipping labels.

-Once your business is larger, you can schedule pickups with carriers at an additional cos.
-When carriers get orders from you, you’re not waiting in line with hundreds of orders to ship at a time or spending time and money on transportation.
+Once your business is larger, you can schedule pickups with couriers at an additional cos.
+When couriers get orders from you, you’re not waiting in line with hundreds of orders to ship at a time or spending time and money on transportation.